haberdashPI/german_track/_research/plans.md

+# meeting (4/13)
+two key points:
+- try decoding spatial location (alpha power, gamma (?) phase)
+- try looking at switch rates for the different sources (maybe we can get a sense of roving) we can do this over limited windows and plot across time

 # meeting (4/6)
 Maybe just use the dominant pitch?
     - can we look at the current results, broken down by source?